cjerdonek/groome/README.md

 ----

-A Groome template is just a directory of files (and subdirectories) containing a directory structure, an optional directory of Mustache partials, and an optional directory of lambda shell scripts.
+A Groome template is just a directory of files (and subdirectories) containing the directory structure, an optional directory of Mustache partials, and an optional directory of lambda shell scripts.

-A Groome implementation creates a new project by treating both the name and contents of each file in the project directory as a Mustache template.
+A Groome implementation renders a Groome template by treating both the name and contents of each file in the directory structure as a Mustache template.
 A single [yaml](http://yaml.org/) or [json](http://www.json.org/)
 configuration file provides the context used to render each Mustache template (together with any lambdas).